Seven dead after earthquake hits Turkey-Iran border | DW | 23.02.2020

 Seven people, including three children, have died following a 5.7 magnitude earthquake that struck the Turkey-Iran border region early on Sunday, Turkey's interior minister said.

 Five people were injured and taken to hospital, while officials believe that some are still buried under building rubble, said Suleyman Soylu.
-"Search and rescue efforts are ongoing," he said.
+"Search and rescue efforts are ongoing," he added.

 The quake had a depth of 5 kilometers (3.1 miles), the European Mediterranean Seismological Centre (EMSC) said.